kin0025/COSC1076-A1/readme.txt

 An extra display feature was added that displays what squares are valid moves, it is activated by changing DISPLAY_MARKERS to TRUE in shared.h

-I have designed the program so the current player will be the first player passed to the program, as opposed to players always been passed in the same position.
-This it to make it easier to see the current player when the board is displayed, and to allow move markers to be printed based upon this assumption
+I have designed the display_board function so the current player will be the first player passed to the function, as opposed to players always been passed in the same position.
+This it to make it easier to see the current player when the board is displayed, and to allow move markers to be printed based upon this assumption (if enabled)

 A Singleplayer mode was added where one player is a computer.
 This is entirely contained in the end of game.c (functional splitting be dammed) and